RDFM Management Server

 docker-compose -f server/deploy/docker-compose.https.development.yml up

 To verify the connection to the server, you must provide the CA certificate.
+For example, when using curl to access API methods:

 curl --cacert server/deploy/certs/CA.crt https://127.0.0.1:5000/api/v1/devices

-When using rdfm-mgmt
+When using rdfm-mgmt:

 rdfm-mgmt --url https://127.0.0.1:5000/ \